Shyamnpl/A-zPhisher/README.md

 Clone Fake Websites & Share Cloudflare URL

   - Free & Easy to Use
+  - No Root Required
  - Hotspot Not Required (Cloudflare Fixed)
   - More Updates & New Phishing Sites Coming